Need Legal Help? Talk to an Employment Attorney for Wage Claim Disputes

 - Reduce your pay.

 - Fire you without reason.

 - Engage in verbal and physical harassment.

 If you have already filed a wage claim, you can add on a charge of retaliation.
 Though, you should speak with your attorney for retaliation-based wage disputes first to determine the best way to protect your rights and fix the issue at hand – getting back pay owed to you.
-Down the road you can file a lawsuit in state or federal court for the alleged treatment.
+Victims can file a lawsuit in state or federal court down the road for the alleged treatment.

 Damages for Retaliation

 The longer you wait to take legal action, you will have to endure hardships at work and risk your chances of a successful case.
 Similarly, the court may find that the issues you experienced were not as bad as you let on.
 If you file a retaliation claim through the EEOC, you will receive money for damages caused depending on the facts of your case.
 You can get reimbursed for: